top-loading closed-cycle cryostat with superconducting magnet

 The attoDRY1000 is a closed-cycle cryostat setting new performance benchmarks.
 The attoDRY1000 was specifically designed to provide an ultra-low vibration measurement platform for cryogenic confocal microscopy without the need for liquid helium.
 The standard closed-cycle system enables vibration-sensitive experiments with a focus on low temperature optical measurements in a temperature range from 4 K to 80 K. Higher temperatures may also be reached by careful manual control of the pressure inside the cryostat1.

-The optionally available microscope inserts are cooled by a controlled exchange gas atmosphere.
+A controlled exchange gas atmosphere cools the optionally available microscope inserts.
 Superconducting magnets up to 9 T are available as an option.
 Due to a proprietary design, mechanical vibrations created by the pulse-tube coldhead are decoupled from the measurement platform.

 The lateral vibrations observed in free-beam confocal measurements with diffraction limited resolution of about 0.5 µm are typically on the order of 50 nm, i.e. a small fraction of the spot size.
 The long term stability and ultra-low drift in such experiments is further secured by our low temperature objectives, and our very rigid attoCFM I external optics head.

-1 for routine variable measurements, the attoDRY2100 with field cooling-capabilities is strongly recommended.
+1 for routine variable measurements, the closed-cycle cryostat attoDRY2100 with field cooling-capabilities is strongly recommended.

 |technology||ultra-low vibration, pulse-tube based closed-cycle cryostat, designed for confocal microscopy|